 The majority of the beaches in Rhodes can be accessed by public transportation.
 Alternatively, you can take a taxi or rental car.
 There are also some fun, relaxing day cruises around Rhodes where you can explore a few beaches on the same day.

-1. Anthony Quinn Bay: Best beach for natural beauty
+1. Anthony Quinn Bay: Best beach on Rhodes Greece for natural beauty

 Anthony Quinn beach is one of the most iconic and popular beaches in Rhodes.
 It took its name from the famous actor Anthony Quinn, who fell in love with it and wanted to buy it from the Greek government.